Why Generic Resume Tools Don't Work for Product Managers

 What ProductResume Does Differently

-4-Dimension Scoring: Every resume gets evaluated across Leadership & Impact, Experience & Background, Domain Expertise, and Skills & Tools, the same dimensions PM hiring managers use.
+4-Dimension Scoring: Every resume gets evaluated across Leadership & Impact, Experience & Background, Domain Expertise, and Skills & Tools.
+The question it answers: "If you mass-apply with this resume, will recruiters shortlist you for PM roles at your level?"

-Bullet-by-Bullet Rating: Every bullet is rated Strong, Needs Work, or Weak with specific explanations of why and how to improve it.
+Bullet-by-Bullet Rating: Every bullet is rated Strong, Needs Work, or Weak with specific explanations of why and how to improve.
+Standalone Bullet Analysis gives you a focused quality report.

-ATS Readiness: Yes, we check ATS compatibility too, 8 specific checks.
+ATS Readiness: Yes, we check ATS compatibility too (7 specific checks for Resume Score, 8 for Job Fit Check).
 But it is one dimension of evaluation, not the entire product.

 When Generic Tools Are Enough